tarikbouari/tarikbouari/README.md

 “The true sign of intelligence is not knowledge, but imagination.”  — Albert Einstein

 I'm passionate about design and technology.
-As a software developer, I love coding challenges and problems solving in order to build  efficient apps and websites to improve users' experience.
+As a software developer, I love coding challenges and problems solving in order to build web application to improve users' experience.
 My carreer goal is to build and share my knowledge around the world while working on open source project. </p>